dulapahv/AceMath/README.md

 3. pip install stopwatch.py

 To launch the game, simply compile Main.py.
 Go to getting_started-AceMath.pdf and documentation-AceMath.pdf to learn more about this game!

-"Immerse yourself into a challenging world of mathematics.
-Solve the problems as fast as you can to earn yourself a new record.
-4 Difficulties are available for people who seek even more challenges with up to 40 questions in a single game.
-Play the game anytime, anywhere you want with the sync features, making sure that you will be able to earn a new record at your will."